Academic mitigation for academic year 2020-21

 S/SP-coded module results are displayed on the academic transcript with the code ‘S’ or ‘SP’ in place of the usual ‘P’ or ‘F’, for example 5.6SP, 13.1S, 10.5SP.
 The ‘P’ in ‘SP’ stands for pandemic rather than pass.

-The maximum proportion of credits that can be S-coded is 25% of the credits contributing to Honours classification (normally 60 credits for BSc and MA, 75 credits for WIYA programmes, 90 credits for Integrated Masters), or 50% of the taught credits contributing to Postgraduate Masters classification (normally 60 credits).
+The maximum proportion of credits that can be S-coded is 25% of the credits contributing to Honours classification (normally 60 credits for BSc and MA, 90 credits for Integrated Masters), or 50% of the taught credits contributing to Postgraduate Masters classification (normally 60 credits).

 The maximum number of credits that can be SP-coded depends on how many semesters of your Honours or Masters studies have been significantly affected by the pandemic.
 Currently, the following semesters are considered to have been significantly affected:

 - 2019-20 semester 2

 You have a maximum allowance of 30 SP-coded credits for each one of these semesters in which you were studying at Honours or Masters level.
 Some examples are given in the final section.
 These limits will be appropriately adjusted if you have studied on a part-time basis, or took leave of absence during any of the affected semesters.